-Laryngeal atresia is a complete upper airway obstruction that occurs when the larynx fails to open during a baby's development in utero and remains blocked by cartilage or other tissue when he's born.
-The infant will require an immediate tracheostomy at birth in order to survive.
-This condition is also called CHAOS (Complete High Airway Obstruction Syndrome).
+Laryngeal atresia is a complete upper airway obstruction that occurs when the larynx fails to open during a baby's development in utero and remains blocked by cartilage or other tissue after birth.
+This condition is also called CHAOS (complete high airway obstruction syndrome).
+Babies with laryngeal atresia will require an immediate tracheostomy at birth.